-Steve McCormick has been with Kirkland's Litigation Practice Group for 42 years.
-He has tried cases as lead counsel in 23 different federal and state courts in every region of the country, as well as to arbitration panels in New York, Chicago, Mexico City and Brussels.
+Steve McCormick has been with Kirkland's Litigation Practice Group for 43 years.
+Admitted in Illinois and New York, he has tried cases as lead counsel in 24 different federal and state courts in every region of the country, as well as to arbitration panels in New York, Chicago, Mexico City, and Brussels.

 Fellow of the American College of Trial Lawyers

 Selected by The National Law Journal as one of the 10 Winning Trial Lawyers of 2006

 Recognized by peers as one of The Best Lawyers in America, U.S. News and World Report, Best Lawyers® for Business Litigation, "Best Lawyers in America," Woodward & White

 Head of Kirkland & Ellis in-house trial advocacy program from 1995 to 2010.
 Adjunct Professor, Northwestern University School of Law, Integrated Trial Advocacy course since 1995

 Jury trials in 21 state and federal jurisdictions from the Southern District of New York to the Los Angeles Superior Court and bench trials or arbitrations in 11 jurisdictions, including international arbitrations in Mexico City and Brussels.

 Defense jury verdict in a federal criminal antitrust case